Travel Medical Insurance for Parents Visiting the US

 • Home address

-Health Insurance for Immigrant Parents Over 65
+What Insurance Options Exist for Elderly Parents Over 65 Visiting the USA?

 If you are looking for health insurance for an immigrant parent over 65, you still have options.
 Most travel medical insurance plans offer coverage for individuals up to the ages of 74 to 99, however, coverage may be more limited.